 Gelatin Bubbles

-I had never made gelatin bubbles before but needed to make a bubble gum-inspired cake
+I had never made gelatin bubbles before, but needed to make a bubble-inspired baby shower cake

 After a few rounds of experimenting, I realized gelatin bubbles are easier to make than you’d think.
 The active time isn’t too bad, but they do take quite a while to dry.